Dotdashcom/take-home-webdriver-test/README.md

 10. File Download
     * Test clicks on the file.
     + Test asserts that the file is downloaded.
-11. File Upload
-    * Test uses Upload Button or Drag and Drop to upload a file.
-    + Test asserts that the file is uploaded.

 12. Floating Menu
     * Test scrolls the page.
     + Test asserts that the floating menu is still displayed.